joseppbenvenuto/StartUp_Analysis/README.md

 ## Project Description

-The analysis seeks to explore specific questions on data regarding start-up companies.
+The analysis looked to explore specific questions on data regarding start-up companies.

 ## Methods Used